TEXAS

 CURRENT CIVIL SOL

-In Texas, the civil SOL against all defendants is age forty-eight with a very narrow discovery rule.
+CSA: The civil SOL for CSA claims against all defendants is age 48 with a very

 CIVIL SOL SNAPSHOT